Alexander-Rus/a3-Alexander-Rus/README.md

 - **Tech Achievement 5**: I used ejs as the layouts for the pages instead of

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: II used ejs formatt instead of html files for this assingment.
+- **Design Achievement 1**: I used ejs formatt instead of html files for this assingment.
 (I had to additionally use express-ejs-layouts for this.)
 - **Design Achievement 2**: I used best practices when writing HTML.
 I used header tags properly, i included alt tags, and I sized indivual elements.
 - **Design Achievement 3**: I used the bootstrap css framework, specificall jumbotron to give my webpage a unique design.